bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 ```

-After these changes compile, go to the seach input and type some text, keeping an eye on the Elm's history debugger to check
+After these changes compile with success, refresh your browser, go to the search input and type some text
-how the model gets updated on each key stroke:
+keeping an eye on the Elm's history debugger, checking how the model gets updated on each keystroke:

 <img src="/images/blog/phoenix_and_elm/oninput.jpg" alt="On input" style="background: #fff;" />

-There is only one thing left to make the search work, which is sending the model's search value while fetching the contacts.
+There is only one thing left to do to make the search input completely functional, which is sending the
+model's `search` value along with the `page` number while fetching the contacts.
+Let's add another event handler,
-For that let's add another event handler, this time to the form so we can trigger the search when the user hits the intro key:
+this time to the form so we can trigger the search when the user submits the form by pressing the intro key:

 ```elm